leandroBorgesFerreira/Writeopia/README.md

 The sample app of the project is a great way to get a simple demo.
 You can have an experience like this those: [https://sample.writeopia.io](https://sample.writeopia.io)

 ## Development
-You can check how to [work locally](https://docs.writeopia.io) <!-- Todo: Change this link!  --> if you would like to contribute with fixes, improvements or try Writeopia from source code.
+You can check how to [work locally](https://docs.writeopia.io/docs/local-dev/getting-started) if you would like to contribute with fixes, improvements or try Writeopia from source code.

 ## Contributing
 Writeopia is a free project, so we would love your participation.
 Please check our issues and suggest changes before using the issues tab so we can evaluate and architecture new solutions together.